How Professional Services leaders Actually Make Decisions

 Key Insights

-Professional Services leaders score highest on Stakeholder (4.6/5) and Growth (4.5/5).
+Professional Services leaders score highest on Stakeholder (4.5/5) and Growth (4.5/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is continuous learning and skill development, while their most pressing challenge is mediocrity seeping into the team culture.
-They measure success through productivity and make decisions using customer-centric mindset: 'you need to think about who your customer is and then you need to work from there.'.
+They measure success through productivity and make decisions using stand out/be special axis: evaluate initiatives based on how well they differentiate the company and reinforce its unique value to customers.
 Language that resonates includes "amazing", "successful", and "impact".

 What's changing for Professional Services leaders?